- SAP has been spreading its substantial money out to IT analyst firms.

-As a side note, in the US, there has been this long term emphasis on math and science education.
+As a side note, there has been this long-term emphasis on math and science education in the US.
 However, none of this is observable in the outcomes.
 Roughly 1/2 of the US population does not believe in global warming/climate change.
 Still, around 38% of the population believes in creationism.
-We are in the thrall of an enormous AI/ML bubble, that is firmly based upon not understanding the mathematics of AI/ML, and we repeatedly read polls/surveys where the sample is not randomized, and worse rigged.
-No math has any meaning if the intent is to rig the results, which is the intent of IDC and SAP.
+We are in the thrall of an enormous AI/ML bubble that is firmly based upon not understanding the mathematics of AI/ML, and we repeatedly read polls/surveys where the sample is not randomized, and worse, rigged.
+No math has any meaning if the intent is to rig the results, which are IDC and SAP.

 Combining a Survey with Promotional Information Courtesy of SAP?

 The IDC survey does not stop at just publishing the results of the rigged sample.
 It places straight marketing documentation from SAP right into the document.